HimanshubhusanRath/ai__heart-attack-prediction/README.md

-HEART ATTACK PREDICTION
+**HEART ATTACK PREDICTION**

 The problem here is to predict if there is a chance of heart attack based on certain input data.
 This is a classification problem.

-In 'Heart-Attack-Prediction-v2-multiple-models.ipynb', we can learn the below concepts
+In '_Heart-Attack-Prediction-v2-multiple-models.ipynb_', we can learn the below concepts.

 * Training different types of models for this classification problem.
 Below models are considered here.
     1. LR (Logistic Regression)
     2. SVC (Support Vector Machine Classifier)